Ciaran Clark

-Ciaran Clark (born 26 September 1989) is a professional footballer who plays as a central defender, central midfielder and left-back for Championship club Sheffield United, on loan from Premier League club Newcastle United and the Republic of Ireland national team.
-Clark is a product of the Aston Villa Academy and made 159 appearances for their senior side before transferring to Newcastle in 2016.
+Ciaran Clark (born 26 September 1989) is a former professional footballer who played as a centre-back.
+Born in England, he represented the Republic of Ireland national team.

 Clark captained England at under-18, under-19 and under-20 level, but in October 2010 declared his ambition to play for the Republic of Ireland, the country of his parents' birth.
 He was called up to the national team a month later for the friendly match against Norway, and made his full debut against Wales on 8 February 2011.